lephare-photoz/lephare/docs/getting_started.rst

 Example Usage
 *************
-The following example demonstrates how to use Lephare to perform a simple end-to-end flow.

-..
-    TODO - include Minimal_photoz_run notebook
+This is the most basic example of running lephare end-to-end.

-..
+.. codeblock

-    Also - do we include the little snippet? import lephare as lp
+    import lephare as lp
     lp.prepare()
     lp.process()
-    matplotlib - plot something <>
+    matplotlib -> plot something

+To ensure that the installation was successful, this workflow should produce a reasonable plot that demonstrates a  more or less 1 to 1 relationship between the spectroscopic redshift and predicted redshift.

+For further example usage, see the Minimal_photoz_run notebook.

+.. note

     Lephare can be used either via a Jupyter notebook or from the command line.
     However, the use of the command line executables are generally for legacy purposes.

-..
-TODO - include a link to test_suite.sh?

 Developer guide